Since we’ve been debt free, living a mortgage-free life, how we manage our money has changed.

 Joint Taxable Brokerage Account

 With our emergency fund fully funded, we’ve started dividend investing via a taxable brokerage account.
-Anything left at the end of each month gets transferred into this account.
+Half of what we earn each month gets transferred into this account where we buy VYM shares.

 Where Our Money Isn’t